arifkhaan/arifkhaan.github.io/aboutme.md

 <img align="right" src="../img/arifnnew.jpg" height="250px">

-I am a PhD student in Department of Electrical and Computer Engineering at [Ghulam Ishaq Khan (GIK) Institute of Engineering Sciences and Technology Topi, Swabi](https://www.giki.edu.pk/) Pakistan.
-My research is supervised by  [Dr. Zia ulhaq Abbas](https://www.giki.edu.pk/Faculty/Dr-Zia-ul-Haq-Abbas).
-My PhD thesis broadly focuses on modeling and Energy Efficiency based analysis of heterogeneous cellular networks using the tools of stochastic geometry and the theory of point processes.
-Prior to joining [TeleCoN Lab](https://www.giki.edu.pk/telecon) at GIKI, I worked as operation and maintaenance Engineering and also served as lecturer and visiting lecturer post.
+I am graduated with master of science (MS) degree in Electrical Engineeriing from COMSATS University and P.hD. degree in Electronics and Commuication Engineering from [Ghulam Ishaq Khan (GIK) Institute of Engineering Sciences and Technology Topi, Swabi](https://www.giki.edu.pk/) Pakistan, in 2016 and 2021, respectively.
+During my MS research, I worked on the performance analysis of detection algorithms for MIMO-OFDM receivers in the supervision of Prof. Dr Shahid Khattak.
+I carried out my PhD research in the supervision of [Prof. Dr. Ziaul Haq Abbas](https://www.giki.edu.pk/Faculty/Dr-Zia-ul-Haq-Abbas) and [Prof. Dr. Ghulam Abbas](https://www.giki.edu.pk/Faculty/Dr-Zia-ul-Haq-Abbas).
+My PhD thesis broadly focuses on performance analysis of user-centric small cell aided heterogeneous cellular networks using the tools of stochastic geometry and the theory of point processes.
+Prior to joining [TeleCoN Lab](https://www.giki.edu.pk/telecon) at GIKI, I worked as operation and maintaenance engineer and also served as visiting lecturer at COMWAVE Institute (Part time).

+After completing my PhD, I worked as a Post-Doc fellow at the Smart Networing Laboratory (SNL) at Chosun University from Nov.
+2021 to Mar.
+2022.
+My Post-Doc work was mainly focusing on the modelling and performance analysis of the flying adhoc/aerial-terrestrail networks and the use of machine learning techniques in wireless communications and networks.

+Then I joined the Department of Computer Engineering at Chosun University in Apr.
+2022 as an Assistant Professor.
+My current research is mainly span in the intelligent 5G and beyon networks.

-Keeping aside all the jargons, maths and information, I love to spend my leisure on reading about photography and experimenting with my camera.
+Keeping aside all the jargons, maths and information, I love to spend my leisure in reading and exploring nature with my nearest buddies.

  ----